What Causes Clogs in a Commercial Drain?

 Similarly, most liquids are okay to put down the drain.
 Vinegar, juice, boiling water, and soda will pass right through the pipes with the water.

-Most Fruits and Vegetables Can Go Down the Drain
+Many Fruits and Vegetables Can Go Down the Drain

-Fruits and vegetables are another common thing that can generally go down the drain.
-For example, bits of banana or citrus fruits will easily pass through the drain.
-You’ll just want to avoid doing this with fibrous vegetables, like corn, potato peels, and celery, since they are more difficult to break down.
+You’ll just want to avoid doing this with fibrous vegetables, like corn, potato peels, and celery since they are more difficult to break down.
 Also, avoid draining fruit peels and pits, which cause clogs.